This post may contain affiliate links. Please read our disclosure policy.

 Notes

 When preparing the beef, cut off any large pieces of fat.
-1 and a half inch chuncks may seem like really large pieces, but that helps them to stick out of the broth and get browned.
+1 and a half inch chunks may seem like really large pieces, but that helps them to stick out of the broth and get browned.

 Nutrition information is automatically calculated, so should only be used as an approximation.